AndyObtiva/glimmer-dsl-libui/README.md

           end
         }

-        label('Score goes down as circles are added.
+        label('Score goes down as shapes are added.
 If it reaches -20, you lose!') {
           left 0
           top 1
           halign :center
         }

-        label('Click circles to color and score!
+        label('Click shapes to color and score!
 Once score reaches 0, you win!') {
           left 0
           top 2
           halign :center